CiscoSecurity/amp-05-health-checker-windows/README.md

 The CLIENT_ID and API_KEY will be generated in the [Secure Endpoints console](https://console.amp.cisco.com/api_credentials).

-The SX_CLIENT_ID and SX_API_KEY will be generated in the [SecureX console](https://securex.us.security.cisco.com/settings/apiClients).
+The SX_CLIENT_ID and SX_API_KEY will be generated in the [Secure Client console](https://securex.us.security.cisco.com/settings/apiClients).

 The ORG_NAME is your SecureX Organization name.
 Keep in mind you may have more than one organization so choose the appropriate one that matches your Secure Endpoint deployment.
 The SecureX Organization name is displayed in the top right corner of the SecureX console.